yayakix/iyanamarquez.career1/README.md

-To get started, clone this repo and complete the following exercises:
+To get started, fork this repo and complete the following exercises:

 - [] make-your-own-internship.md
 - [] finalize-portfolio.md